 Do not use FTP URLs – Podcast applications cannot download via FTP because they don’t have FTP libraries coded into into them.

 HOST MEDIA ON SEPARATE SERVER – Media files consume a lot of bandwidth.
 If you host them on the same server as your website, you are asking for trouble.
 Think of your website’s connection to the Internet as a pipe, you can only fit so much data through the pipe at any given time.
 Though Web pages take only seconds to load, media files can take minutes, sometimes hours depending on their size.
 Once you have, say, 50 audience members downloading your media at the same time, your Internet pipe will become full, resulting in your pages taking a very long time to respond and load for your Web visitors.
 Check out Blubrry Media Hosting if you are looking for a reliable place to host your podcast media.

 Media file naming

 The file name itself is an important detail to not overlook.
-Applications such as Google Listen will save your media file to the phone or tablet’s SD drive with the same file name you used.
+Some applications will save your media file to the phone or tablet’s SD drive with the same file name you used.
 When your audience is using an application such as this and goes to the folder where your episodes are downloaded, the organization of your episodes will be intermixed with all the other podcast episodes that person is subscribed to.
 To keep your podcast well organized in this situation, it is important to use a unique prefix plus a zero padded episode number or date in YYYY-MM-DD format in your file names.
 Also remember not to use special characters or spaces, as this is will lead to the file names possibly having weird %02 characters in the file names, making them even harder to read by the audience member.

 Todd’s show is Geek News Central and the way he names his media files are like this: GNC-YYYY-MM-DD.mp3.
 Sticking with a standard naming convention from Day 1 will reduce listener confusion as they are look for your show.